vinay-jain-1/classifier-performance/README.md

 <p>

-### Explanability of feature importance with each model
+### Explanability of features and their importance with each model
 #### Logistic Regression - Feature explanability
                         |-------------------------------|-------------|
                         |                      Feature  | Coefficient |